Skip to content

 Suppose you have 100,000 in savings, a mortgage balance of 300,000 at 3.5%, and 20 years remaining on the term.
 You expect to earn 5.5% annually on investments.

 The difference between investment return (5.5%) and mortgage rate (3.5%) is 2 percentage points.
-Over two decades, investing produces a larger end value.
+Over two decades that compounds into a gap of roughly 93,000, with the investing path showing the higher figure.
 The calculator models both paths and displays the spread.

 When this calculation matters